 5. Within a project, who are the key people outside of your team that need to be involved?

-At Polidea our teams always include designers, programmers, testers and PMs.
+In my experience, teams have always included designers, programmers, testers and PMs.
 So, apart from that anyone who can influence the project can contribute.
 Sometimes even the client is not sure who should be included in the team, as they are not aware of how different roles in the organization can influence the project.
-At the beginning, during workshops, we always try to conduct “stakeholders map” exercise to learn about different roles and their connections.
+At the beginning, during workshops, we always try to conduct a “stakeholders map” exercise to learn about different roles and their connections.

 6. Do you have any tips when it comes to keeping the peace between these different departments on differing ideas about the product direction?